doums/baru/README.md

 The binary looks for the config file `bar.yaml` located in `$HOME/.config/bar/`.\
 If the config file is not found, the bar prints an error and exits.\
-Options are either required or optional.
+All options are detailed [here](https://github.com/doums/bar/blob/master/bar.yaml).

 ### license
 Mozilla Public License 2.0